 The budget proposal doubled the annual expense limit to $20,000, which would then provide up to $3,000 in tax relief.
 This legislation was passed into law earlier in 2022 and applies for expenditures incurred in 2022 or later taxation years.

 The Canadian tax rules distinguish between a capital gain, which is currently only 50% taxable, and income gains, which are fully taxable.
 The principal residence exemption is a provision in the Canadian tax legislation that provides a tax-free gain on the sale of a residence that meets the definition of a principal residence.

 The government is concerned that individuals who purchase real property, including rental property, with the intention of reselling within a short period of time (property flippers) are incorrectly reporting their gain on resale as a capital gain, or in some cases as a tax-free gain from the disposition of a principal residence, rather than as fully taxable business income.

-To address this, the budget and draft legislation released on August 9, 2022 propose to treat the disposition of real property located in Canada that is held for less than 365 consecutive days as business income, except in limited circumstances that would be beyond a taxpayer's control (such as death, marital breakdown, addition of family members, disability, change of place of work, and insolvency).
+To address this, the proposed changes will treat the disposition of real property located in Canada that is held for less than 365 consecutive days as business income, except in limited circumstances that would be beyond a taxpayer's control (such as death, marital breakdown, addition of family members, disability, change of place of work, and insolvency).
 The proposed rule deems the flipped property to be inventory and not capital property of the taxpayer.
 Where the new deeming rule applies, the disposition of the property would not be eligible for the 50% capital gains inclusion rate, the principal residence exemption would not be available, and any resulting non-capital loss would be denied.

 It is proposed that this measure would take effect in respect of residential properties sold on or after January 1, 2023.